srinivasbudh/GurukulaApplicationAutomation/README.md

 		mvn clean verify -Dcucumber.options="--tags @TagName" (EX: UI, Smoke, Regression)

+**Note:** This automation by default runs in headless Chrome browser, This property can be changed in serenity.properties file by just commenting __chrome.switches__ value.
+Also this full execution takes around 18 minutes to Finsih.
+Once execution is done Reports will be generated in target folder

 This runs Cucumber features using Cucumber's JUnit runner.
 The `@RunWith(CucumberWithSerenity.class)` annotation on the `CucumberTestSuite` class tells JUnit to kick off Cucumber.